vicm1/GCC/Documents/Labs/PythonVariables/commands.md

 Be sure to replace each ### YOUR CODE HERE ### with your own code before you run the following cell.

-# Assign `max_logins` to the value 3
+//Assign `max_logins` to the value 3
 ​
 max_logins = 3
 ​
-# Assign `login_attempts` to the value 2
+//Assign `login_attempts` to the value 2
 ​
 login_attempts = 2
 ​
-# Determine whether the current number of login attempts a user has made is less than or equal to the maximum number of login attempts allowed,
+//Determine whether the current number of login attempts a user has made is less than or equal to the maximum number of login attempts allowed,
-# and display the resulting Boolean value
+//and display the resulting Boolean value
 ​
 print(login_attempts <= max_logins)